SherG/sherrieg/content/blog/desantis-state-guard/index.md

 Florida governor Ron DeSantis's move to <a href="[https://www.flgov.com/2022/06/15/governor-ron-desantis-unveils-the-florida-state-guard/](https://flsg.myflorida.com/)" target="blank">reestablish the Florida State Guard</a> became a national story leading to strong partisan reactions.

-CNN's headline read: "<a href="https://www.cnn.com/2021/12/02/politics/florida-state-guard-desantis/index.html" target="blank">DeSantis proposes a new civilian military force in Florida that <mark>he would control</mark></a>."
+CNN's headline read: "<a href="https://www.cnn.com/2021/12/02/politics/florida-state-guard-desantis/index.html" target="blank">DeSantis proposes a new civilian military force in Florida that he would control</a>."

-The first sentence of the artice states "that he [DeSantis], <mark>not the Pentagon</mark>, would control" this "civilian military force."
+The first sentence of the artice states "that he [DeSantis], not the Pentagon, would control" this "civilian military force."

 Well, yes, that is how state guards work: the commander-in-chief <em>is</em> the governor.
 State guards operate under the military laws of the state they are based in.
 The Pentagon doesn't control state guards and never has.
 So why mention the Pentagon?